 Although born on the eve of the Depression and familiar with financial constraints, SMC has thrived.
-Today, enrollment is about 33,000 students.
-The College, which began by holding classes in Santa Monica High School, is now located on a 40-acre campus at 1900 Pico Boulevard, and has five satellite campuses.
+Today, enrollment is about 30,000 students.
+The College, which began by holding classes in Santa Monica High School, is now located on a 40-acre campus at 1900 Pico Boulevard, and has five satellite campuses, with two new sites under construction including a first-ever Malibu satellite campus.

 Santa Monica College has been headquartered at three locations since it opened.
 Classes were moved from the high school to an old elementary school building across the street.
 When a 1933 earthquake rendered that building unsafe, classes were held in a village of wood-framed tents affectionately nicknamed "Splinterville."
-The Technical School was founded in 1937 at 2200 Virginia Avenue, which is now the site of Virginia Park.
+The Technical School was founded in 1937 at 2200 Virginia Avenue, which is now the site of Virginia Avenue Park.